 And which yield group is in the fifth quintile?
 It’s the 20% highest-yielding stocks.
 This, to make a generalization, is not the group of stocks where you want to invest.
 In other words, among the dividend-paying stocks, the worst group is the group with the highest dividend yield.

-Likewise, in quintile number one, the group with the 20% lowest-yielding stocks, you would not look for dividend stocks.
+Likewise, you would not look for dividend stocks in quintile number one, the group with the 20% lowest-yielding stocks.
 They are the second worst-performing quintile.
-The best dividend stocks are the ones that yield closest to the average, in quintile 2-4.
+The best dividend stocks yield the closest to the average, in quintiles 2-4.

 Why?
 Let’s take a look.

 Why you should not chase high dividend yield

 A high dividend yield does provide an attractive number that attracts a lot of investors.

 But the ones trying to construct a robust portfolio have a lot depending on dividend yields since it directly depends on the company’s growth.
 Here’s why a high dividend is not always a good deal.